Year 1 Butterflies

 At the front of the Reading Diary is a list of Non-Negotiables for Year 1 - these are learning targets we are hoping to achieve by the end of the year.
 From time to time, specific targets will be selected that you can focus on at home, so please check the Non-Negotiables list for any notes or annotations that will help to focus your home learning.

-Phonics: Following the Smart Kids: The Code Phonics scheme, this week we've been focussing on the sounds ay (play), ea (sea), oy (boy) and ir (girl).
+Phonics: Following the Smart Kids: The Code Phonics scheme, this week we've been looking at the alternative pronunciations of i (igh - iron), a (ar - father), o (oa - volcano) and u (ue - uniform).
 Look out for words containing these sounds in your daily reading and when you're out and about.
 The Phonics Play website has some excellent free resources and games for extra practise, and there are some "Alien" word flashcards attached to the bottom of this page.
 We also sing along to the Alphabet Song on the Super Movers website.

 Handwriting: We're teaching the children cursive letter formation, using the Teach Handwriting scheme of work.
 The website, which includes animations featuring correct letter formation along with worksheets, can be accessed by clicking here.